Rule of 72: What it is and how to use it

 Rule of 72 during inflation

 Investors can use the Rule of 72 to see how many years it will take to cut in half their purchasing power due to inflation.
-For example, if inflation is around 8 percent (as during the middle of 2022), you can divide 72 by the rate of inflation to get 9 years until the purchasing power of your money is reduced by 50 percent.
+For example, inflation is currently around 3 percent.
+You can divide 72 by the rate of inflation to get 24 years until the purchasing power of your money is reduced by 50 percent.
+High inflation, like the 8 percent rate we saw in 2022, drops the time to half to nine years though.